marios-zindilis/zindilis.com/docs/index.md

 Docs
 ====

-This **Docs** section is where I keep my secret plans for world domination.
+The **Docs** section is where I keep my secret plans for world domination.

 Subsections
 -----------